Max-Worboys/midi-controller/JOURNAL.md

 # June 19 - June 26 ~ 10 Hours
 ## Coding

+I did a bit of a stupid and did it all locally so sorry for the lack of commit history

 Over this period I coded the firmware for the midi pad.
 There are probably mistakes but I will only be able to figure them out when it is assembled and doesn't work.